Plasma Cutter Nozzle Guide: Sizes, Types, and Maintenance

 plasma nozzle performance optimization

-You control cut quality by using the nozzle to constrict plasma gas, forming a focused arc that exceeds 30,000°F for stable energy density.
+You control cut quality by using the nozzle to constrict plasma gas.
+This forms a focused arc that exceeds 30,000°F, delivering stable energy density at the cut point.

-Match orifice size to amperage—e.g., a 20 A tip with a ~0.6 mm hole—to maintain proper jet velocity and temperature per manufacturer specs.
+Match orifice size to amperage.
+A 20 A tip with a roughly 0.6 mm hole maintains proper jet velocity and temperature per manufacturer specs.

-This alignment of gas constriction physics and orifice-amperage pairing sets your baseline for speed, kerf, and repeatable results.
+Getting this gas constriction and orifice-amperage pairing right sets your baseline for speed, kerf width, and repeatable results.

 Gas Constriction Physics

-While the torch generates the plasma, the nozzle’s job is to constrict the gas stream so the arc accelerates, heats, and stays coherent through the cut.
-You exploit plasma dynamics: as the gas funnels through the nozzle throat, pressure drops, velocity rises, and Joule heating spikes arc temperature beyond 30,000°F. This constriction improves nozzle efficiency by stabilizing the column, minimizing divergence, and tightening the kerf.
+The torch generates the plasma, but the nozzle’s job is to constrict the gas stream so the arc accelerates, heats, and stays coherent through the cut.
+As gas funnels through the nozzle throat, pressure drops, velocity rises, and Joule heating spikes arc temperature beyond 30,000°F. This constriction improves nozzle efficiency by stabilizing the arc column, reducing divergence, and tightening the kerf.

 • Shielded and drag tip designs manage standoff and spatter, protecting the orifice and preserving laminar flow near the exit.